collinsonindo/ImageToBase64-Converter/README.md

-Web page where you upload image.
-The image is converted to base64 and saved to a database
+A web page that converts uploaded image to Base64 string using .NET C#